Codecademy/docs/content/plotly/concepts/express/terms/box/box.md

 - `data_frame`: The dataset containing the variables to be plotted.
 - `x`: The data for the x-axis.
-- `y` (Optional): The data for the y-axis.
+- `y`: The data for the y-axis.
-- `color` (Optional): A column name in the data frame that determines the color of the boxes.
+- `color`: A column name in the data frame that determines the color of the boxes.
-- `labels` (Optional): Key-value pairs with the original column names as the key and the custom column names as the value.
+- `labels`: Key-value pairs with the original column names as the key and the custom column names as the value.
-- `title` (Optional): The title of the box plot.
+- `title`: The title of the box plot.

+Tthe only required parameter is `data_frame`, while all others are optional and used to customize the plot.

 > **Note:** The ellipsis (...) indicates that there can be additional optional arguments beyond those listed here.